brunoalr/opencv-cpp-starter/README.md

 1. **OpenCV not found**: Make sure OpenCV is installed and CMake can find it
 2. **CMake errors**: Ensure you're using CMake 3.16 or higher
 3. **Build errors**: Check that your C++ compiler supports C++17
+4. **xmake not found**: Install xmake using the provided installation command
+5. **xmake package errors**: xmake will automatically download and configure OpenCV if not found on your system

 ### Platform-Specific Notes